Lipone/Reservior-Cross-Mapping/README.md

 # Reservior-Cross-Mapping

-We provide all the codes and dataset corresponding to the paper " Reservoir cross mapping as a nonlinear framework for detecting dynamical causality"
+We provide all the codes and datasets associated with the paper " Reservoir cross mapping as a nonlinear framework for detecting dynamical causality"